magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41628-restricted-admin-user-gets-access-to-new-resources.md

 <ins>Expected results</ins>:

-The admin user with restricted access is unable to access newly created menu items.
+The admin user with restricted access is unable to access the newly created menu items.

 <ins>Actual results</ins>: